-Even though you clicked “End process”, the browser tab still remains open.
-If you click the tab, you’ll see the famous “Aw Snap” message.
+Even though you clicked “End process”, the browser tab remains open.
+You’ll see the famous “Aw Snap” message if you click the tab.
 From here, you can close the tab as usual.

 Aw snap…it didn’t work

-Sometimes the above steps don’t work and you can’t even bring up Chrome’s Task Manager or maneuver between tabs.
+Sometimes the above steps don’t work, and you can’t even bring up Chrome’s Task Manager or maneuver between tabs.
 The two options are to call these idiots and give them an earful.
-As much as that would probably make us feel better, I wouldn’t do it unless I was calling from a phone number that didn’t show up on their console.
-When you call toll free numbers, they may be able to pick up your number even if your Caller ID is blocked.
+As much as that would probably make us feel better, I wouldn’t do it unless I called from a phone number that didn’t show up on their console.
+When you call toll-free numbers, they may be able to pick up your number even if your Caller ID is blocked.

 The second option is to close all browser tabs.
 Sadly, this means you may lose some data.
 If you’ve got some new site you just found and you’re worried you’ll lose the URL, Chrome History probably has it.
-In this instance, you don’t have control of Google Chrome so you’ll need to shut it down with Windows Task Manager.
+You don’t have control of Google Chrome, so you’ll need to shut it down with Windows Task Manager.

 - Highlight Google Chrome

 Those steps should end the immediate annoyance.
 The scammer’s tab is gone, but so are all the other open tabs.
 When you restart Google Chrome, you’ll probably get a message saying, “Restore Pages?
 Chrome didn’t shut down correctly.
 Refrain from restoring these tabs, as it will pull up the alert again.

 Instead, click the X in the top right corner.

 Finding Your Lost Tabs